KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_tournament.md

   - In the case of Best Of One Players ban templates until there is 1 template remaining.
   - In the case of Best Of Three Players ban templates until there are 3 templates remaining.
 Players choose templates alternately beginning with Player who banned last template.
 All Parties should be played on diffrent templates.
   - In the case of Best of Five in Final of Bracket Phase winner of Upper Bracket chooses template first.
 Template chosed by him is automatically winned by him, because of 1 point of advantage.
 Templates in other Parties are chosen by Players alternately begininng from winner of Bottom Bracket.
 All Parties should be played on diffrent templates.
-  - Za zgodą obu Graczy można rozegrać grę na innej wersji szablonu niż domyślna, zaleca się ustalenie preferowanej wersji szablonu przed rozpoczęciem wyboru szablonów.
+  - By mutual agreement Party can be played on other version of template, it is recommended to determine your preferred template version before starting template selection.

-3.6 Wybór koloru oraz zamku:
+3.6 Choosing of color and towns:

-- Wylosowanie miast następuje przez opcję Random Town vs Random Town, w przypadku wylosowania dwóch identycznych miast, losowanie należy powtórzyć.
+- Towns are randomized via the Random Town vs Random Town option, if two identical towns are drawn, the draw must be repeated.
-- Gracze mogą zażądzać ponownego losowania miast (tzw. *reroll*) i zbanowania 0-2 wylosowanych miast za opłatą 500 sztuk złota.
-Pierwszy chęć *rerolla* deklaruje zwycięzca rzutu monetą.
-Przysługuje maksymalnie jeden taki ban na Gracza.
-W przypadku wylosowania takiej samej pary miast jak przed *rerollem*, losowania należy dokonać ponownie.
+- Players can *reroll* and ban 0-2 drawn towns for a fee of 500 gold.
+The first to *reroll* declares the winner of the coinflip.
+There is a maximum of one such ban per Player.
+If the same pair of towns is drawn as before the *reroll*, the draw must be repeated.
-- Licytację o miasto oraz o kolor rozpoczyna gracz, który wygrał rzut monetą.
+- Bidding of town and color o miasto oraz o kolor rozpoczyna gracz, który wygrał rzut monetą.
 Pierwsza licytacja odnosi się do miast, druga do koloru.

 ## 4. Restarty